 Although this new new smaller filter will move freely between compartments, the soft rubber hose is still not long enough to allow the pickup to reach all corners of the tank which would have completely addressed this issue.

 I have just come across this parts drawing, that shows, that there are two lengths of pickup tube.
 The short length looks like it is for the tank of the horizontal or vertically mounted stationary engines like that used in water pumps.
 The longer tube (one would presume) is for mobile mounted engine like that used in a brush cutter.
-So the combination of short hose and non retained fuel cap, would suggest that stationary spec engine are being fitted to brush cutters by mistake.
+So the combination of short hose and a non tethered fuel cap, would suggest that stationary spec engine are being fitted to brush cutters by mistake.
 Whether this is an Australian problem, or a world wide problem, I am not sure, but it needs to be addressed.

 I decided to order the long length tube, as after all these years, I was getting tied of the engine stalling problem when the brush cutter is run on its side.
 This video shows this frustrating problem.